microsoft/vscode-jupyter/TELEMETRY.md

     ```

     - Properties:
-        - `firstTime`?: `boolean`
-        Whether this is the first time in the session.
-        (fetching kernels first time in the session is slower, later its cached).
-        This is a generic property supported for all telemetry (sent by decorators).
         - `kind`: `<see below>`
         Whether this telemetry is for listing of all kernels or just python or just non-python.
         (fetching kernels first time in the session is slower, later its cached).